DarkNinja15/Proxy-Server-Multithreaded-/Readme.md

 The test is done by sending a POST request to the server and measuring the time it takes to get a response.
 The test is done 5 times and the average time is calculated.
 The test is done on a local server and the client is on the same network as the server.

 The POST request sent has a body,header and query parameters.
 The body is a JSON object, the header is a key-value pair and the query parameters are key-value pairs.
+***

+## Connect your own server to the proxy server

+### Why connect your own server?

+Connecting your own server to the proxy server allows you to test the proxy server with your own server and see how it performs.
+You can send requests to your server through the proxy server and observe the response times and performance.

+### How to connect your own server?

+To connect your own server to the proxy server, you need to follow these steps:

+1. Set up your own server: You need to have your own server running on a specific host and port.
+The server can be a TCP server, an HTTP server, or any other type of server that you want to test with the proxy server.(TCP connection does not have all the features as HTTP connection)

+2. Update the configurations: You need to update the configurations in the `Config.java` file to specify the host and port of your server.
+You can specify the host and port for the TCP server or the HTTP server, depending on the type of server you are using.

+3. Start your server: You need to start your server before starting the proxy server.
+Make sure that your server is running and listening for incoming connections on the specified host and port.

+4. Start the proxy server: Once your server is running, you can start the proxy server by compiling and running the `TCPProxyServer.java` file.
+The proxy server will listen for incoming client connections and forward the requests to your server.

+5. Send requests to the proxy server: You can send requests to the proxy server using the client program or any other tool that you prefer.
+The proxy server will forward the requests to your server, and you can observe the response times and performance.

+NOTE: You need to establish a TCP connection between the client and the proxy server no matter what type of server you are using.

+You can see the example in [client]([Config.java](https://github.com/DarkNinja15/Proxy-Server-Multithreaded-/blob/main/configurations/Config.java)) floder.

 ## Working